Last Quarter on

 Lunation 268 / 1221

-The Moon is 21 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 21 days old and navigating through the last part of the current synodic month.
 This is lunation 268 of Meeus index or 1221 from Brown series.

 Synodic month length 29.43 days

-The length of the lunation is 29 days, 10 hours and 14 minutes.
-It is 5 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 10 hours and 14 minutes and it is 5 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean